 Lacks development integrations: Wrike does have templates for agile software development.
 But beyond its ability to manage sprints and track tasks, it doesn’t integrate with your code repositories.
 Compared with Jira Software, Wrike’s usability for software teams isn’t on the same level.

 Potential need for subtasks: Depending on how your team likes to organize projects, Wrike’s setup might force you to create lots of subtasks along with each task.
 For example, let’s say you want different team members to own different parts of a task with separate due dates.
 The only way to do this is by creating multiple subtasks, which can be a bit more cumbersome and harder to track at scale.

 Limited Zapier integration: Zapier helps extend the functionality of different business tools through automations and workflows.
 But when you integrate Wrike with Zapier, you’ll notice that the options are fairly limited.
 The possibilities just aren’t quite the same, especially if you’re used to using Zapier to extend other tools.

-With Jira, you truly can manage the full lifecycle of software projects, including ticket management.
-While Jira is great for integrations with your code repositories, it’s a complex tool that may require some add-ons to get the most out of it.
+With Jira Software, you truly can manage the full lifecycle of software projects, including ticket management.
+While Jira Software is great for integrations with your code repositories, it’s a complex tool that may require some add-ons to get the most out of it.
 Wrike’s versatility makes it a great choice for organizations that want one tool to manage all projects across different teams.
 You can use it to plan resources and manage approvals from stakeholders, but it’s not really a viable option for software teams.

-If you’re still on the fence about whether to choose Jira or Wrike, you can read our reviews of the best project management software to see some alternative options.
+If you’re still on the fence about whether to choose Jira Software or Wrike, you can read our reviews of the best project management software to see some alternative options.
 So whether you need something basic for a small team, an enterprise-grade solution, or something in between, we have a recommendation for you on that list.